-Gap insurance coverage is associated with a specific auto loan.
+Gap insurance coverage is associated with a specific auto loan and is designed to cover a newly purchased vehicle in the event of an accident where the car is determined to be a total loss.
 It can't be transferred or reassigned to another loan, even one that covers the same vehicle.
-When you refinance, your loan is paid off and your gap coverage ends.
+When you refinance, your loan is paid off, and your gap coverage ends.
 If you want to maintain gap insurance on your car, you'll need to purchase a new policy.

 How Gap Insurance Works